WickedJester89/justynK/Translation-Guide.md

 ## Useful Links and FAQ

 * If you have any questions please reach out on [Discord](https://discord.gg/YQKCAYQ)
-* ~~There is a glossary available here.~~ - Prepared by not pulled.
-Will be updated.
+* There is a glossary available [here](https://github.com/diasurgical/devilutionX/blob/master/Translations/glossary.md).